-One-step pruning implements the EagleEye #zgv1638974851316__li_l3s_zvn_dsb algorithm.
-It introduces a strong positive correlation between pruned models and their corresponding fine-tuned accuracy by a simple yet efficient evaluation component called adaptive batch normalization.
-It enables you to get the subnetwork with the highest potential accuracy without fine-tuning the models.
-In short, the one-step pruning method searches for a bunch of subnetworks (that is, generated pruned models) that meet the required model size and selects the most promising one.
-The selected subnetwork is re-trained to recover accuracy.
+One-step pruning implements the EagleEye 1 algorithm.
+It introduces a strong positive correlation between different pruned models and their corresponding fine-tuned accuracy by a simple yet efficient evaluation component, that is the adaptive batch normalization.
+It enables you to get the subnetwork with the highest potential accuracy without actually fine-tuning the models.
+In short, the one-step pruning method searches for a bunch of subnetworks (i.e., generated pruned models) that meet the required model size, and applies an evaluation for selecting the most promising one from them.
+The selected subnetwork is then retrained to recover the accuracy.

 The pruning steps are as follows: